Charles School Blakely

-Early life
+Early life and family

 Blakely was born in Philadelphia on November 6, 1880.
-In 1904, he graduated 29th of 124 from the United States Military Academy.
-Blakely's older brother, George Blakely, was also a graduate of the United States Military Academy, and a U.S. general.
+He attended the University of Pennsylvania for two years before entering the United States Military Academy in June 1900.
+In 1904, he graduated 29th of 124 from the Military Academy.
+Blakely's older brother, George Blakely, was also a graduate of the United States Military Academy and a U.S. general.
+Another brother, John Russell Young Blakely, was a graduate of the United States Naval Academy and later an admiral.
+Their parents were John Blakely, a journalist, and Mary Anne (Young) Blakely.
+Their uncles were John Russell Young and James Rankin Young.

 Career

-Blakely was an artilleryman, and was promoted to brigadier general on October 1, 1918, commanding an artillery brigade in France.
-After this, he was the commanding general of the brigade fire center.
-From 1922 to 1925, he was executive officer for the Chief of Field Artillery in Washington.
-During 1926 and 1927, he studied at the Naval War College in Newport, Rhode Island.
+Blakely was an artilleryman and was promoted to brigadier general on October 1, 1918, commanding an artillery brigade in France.
+He later served as the commanding general of the brigade fire center.
+Blakely graduated from the School of the Line at Fort Leavenworth, Kansas, in 1921 and from the General Staff School in 1922.

+From 1922 to 1925, he served as executive officer for the Chief of Field Artillery in Washington.
+He graduated from the United States Army War College in 1926.
+During 1926 and 1927, Blakely studied at the Naval War College in Newport, Rhode Island.
 From 1934 to 1937, Blakely was assistant commandant of the Field Artillery School at Fort Sill, Oklahoma.
-In 1938, after thirty-four years of service, he retired due to disabilities.
+In 1938, after thirty-four years of service, Blakely retired due to disabilities.

-Death and legacy
+Later life

-Charles School Blakely died at his home in Louisville, Kentucky at the age of ninety-four on January 11, 1975.
+Blakely died at his home in Louisville, Kentucky, at the age of ninety-four on January 11, 1975.
+He was interred at Zachary Taylor National Cemetery three days later.